amograo24/amograo24/README.md

 - ⚡ Fun fact: ...
 -->

 I am **Amog Rao**, a Junior Year BTech Student at Plaksha Univesity, majoring in Computer Science and Artificial Intelligence.
 I am interested in anything that makes my brain sweat or has community impact.
-I find a good intersection in the use of **AI/ML in Healthcare or Education**!
+I find a good intersection in the use of **AI/ML in Healthcare (particularly in medical imaging)**!
 And a way to translate that interest into a meaningful outputs is to have deployable solutions, open-source projects, or research papers that could be used by the community.

+Two of my most recent deep learning projects revolve around **Lesion Segmentation in Neonatal DWIs** and **Bone Suppression for Pneumothorax Segmentation**.
+Will post more on these soon!
 I am currently working on two Deep Learning projects that revolve around (1) **Geospatial Analysis of Lakes** and (2) **Lesion Segmentation within Neonatal Brains**.

 ## 🌱 Interests